You know that I DON’T recommend dropshipping on Amazon and that I am a BIG proponent of product differentiation.

 For example, if you have an app you could monetize it with in-app purchases by offering Merch by Amazon t-shirts to your audience.

-However, since Amazon marketplace is huge, a lot of sellers made steady revenue streams by selling solely on Amazon, without any audiences off of Amazon.
+However, since the Amazon marketplace is huge, a lot of sellers made steady revenue streams by selling solely on Amazon, without any audiences off of Amazon.

 Advantages of Merch by Amazon: